Jackie Clune

 Jacqueline Clune (born 13 December 1965) is a British actress and writer.
 She became established through her Edinburgh Fringe one-woman cabaret shows and her 1995 Karen Carpenter tribute act before graduating to mainstream acting.

 Early life

-Jackie Clune is the third of four children born in Harlow, Essex, to Irish Roman Catholic parents: her father, Don Clune (died August 2010), was a buyer for a computer firm, and her mother (who survived him by eight years) a nurse.
+Jackie Clune is the third of four children born in Harlow, Essex, to Irish Roman Catholic parents: her father, Don Clune (died August 2010), worked for a computer firm, her mother, (died 2018) was a nurse.
 The writer Maggie Clune is her sister.

 Jackie Clune graduated with a degree in drama from the University of Kent.